FrancescoCuria/IMDb-Data-Mining-Analytics/README.md

 # IMDb Data Mining & Analytics

 ## Overview
-This repository contains a comprehensive Data Mining pipeline based on a subset of the **IMDb database** (approx. 22,000 records).
-The project focuses on core Data Preparation tasks, including data cleansing, transformation, unsupervised segmentation, and Pattern Extraction to discover hidden associations between media attributes.
+This repository contains a comprehensive Data Mining pipeline applied to a subset of the IMDb database (~22,000 records, 23 initial features).
+The project covers the full machine learning lifecycle, from rigorous data preprocessing and outlier handling to unsupervised segmentation (clustering), predictive modeling (classification/regression), and frequent pattern extraction.
 **[Read the full Project Report (PDF)](IMDbProjectReport.pdf)**

 ## Project Workflow & Architecture